 On appeal, D was found primarily (mainly) liable, with C’s contributory negligence assessed at 33 per cent.
 This percentage included a 25% reduction from C’s damages (compensation) for not wearing a seatbelt).

-Once an employer has been held to be primarily at fault for an employee’s accident at work, it will generally take an act of ‘reckless disregard’ by an employee of his employer’s orders, before a court makes a finding of contributory negligence against the employee.
+Once an employer has been found mainly at fault for an employee’s accident at work, it will generally take an act of ‘reckless disregard’ by an employee of his employer’s orders before a court finds contributory negligence against the employee.